ruv/easyforth/README.md

 # Easy Forth

-Along the lines of [Easy 6502](http://skilldrick.github.io/easy6502/), Easy Forth is a small ebook for learning the Forth language.
+Easy Forth is a small ebook for learning the Forth language.
 It includes a JavaScript Forth interpreter inline, making it easy to try writing small Forth programs.

+It's a fork of the [original work](https://github.com/skilldrick/easyforth) by Nick Morgan that fixes some bugs.